What is long term matchmaking?

 After the feature is enabled for your event, you will notice the Long Term Matchmaking option in your event's Matchmaking Settings.

-In order to use this feature, set scheduling mode to Participants schedule meetings themselves when requesting or Participants schedule meetings themselves when accepting.
+In order to use this feature, the scheduling mode cannot be set as Organizers schedule meetings manually.

 After you set the scheduling mode, fill in the following information: